Eastville, Georgia

 Unincorporated community in Georgia, U.S.

 Eastville is an unincorporated community in Oconee County, in the U.S. state of Georgia.

 History

 A post office called Eastville was in operation from 1891 until 1893.
 The Georgia General Assembly incorporated the place in 1906 as the "Town of Eastville".
-The community was named after one Mr. Silas East.
+The community was named after Mr. Silas East.
 The town's municipal charter was dissolved in 1995.